Your First Binary Simulations with POSYDON 🌠

 pop.history['time'].head()

-You can also check what columns are available in the history file:
+You can also check what columns are available in the history file.
+This is possible in two ways:

 [ ]: